jbenoist/lockfree-queue/README.md

-To verify the correctness of the queue implementation, we write a simple program that spawns an even number of worker threads, with the first half of those workers producing content and pushing it with `queue_enqueue`, and the other half consumes it with `queue_dequeue`.
+To verify the correctness of the queue implementation, we write a simple program that spawns an even number of worker threads, with the first half of those workers producing content and pushing it with `lfq_enqueue`, and the other half consumes it with `lfq_dequeue`.

 verification program
 ```